Frequently Asked Questions

 Yes.
 Cortisone creams and ointments (also referred to as steroid creams and ointments) are extremely safe when used correctly.
 It is important to apply them to all affected areas, not just the worst areas, until the eczema completely clears.

-Parents are often told these creams will thin the skin, but this is very rare as eczema tends to thicken the skin.
+Parents are often told these creams or ointments will thin the skin, but this is very rare as eczema tends to thicken the skin.

 There is very little absorption into the body so natural cortisone production is not affected.
 Poorly controlled eczema has much more potential to harm a child than using cortisone creams.